 - A decrease in the proportion of qualified ECE teachers working in the ECE sector.

-- Service providers who roster one teacher on only at the start and end of the day, can roster on a primary qualified teacher.
+- Service providers who roster one teacher on only at the start and end of the day, can roster on a primary qualified teacher - meaning that 100% of teaching staff are not ECE qualified for at least part of the day that children attend.

 - ‘Schoolification’ of early childhood programmes, impacting on pedagogy and what is considered best practice for the teaching, learning and care of babies, toddlers and pre-school aged children.

 How can the Ministry entertain this idea, and show it is prepared to change regulations to loosen qualification requirements for staffing in ECE centres, when its motto is “We shape an education system that delivers equitable and excellent outcomes”?
-The research shows that excellence in ECE correlates directly with having qualified teachers.
+The research shows that excellence in ECE correlates directly with having teachers trained in early childhood development and learning and care.

 Discussion on safety of rostering one teacher only on at the beginning and end of the day